ase34/flyingblocksapi/README.md

   * When the last player leaves a world in the now empty world.

   To make them persistent, the developer needs to save the blocks (in a file for example) and to respawn them during the opposite events of the above-mentioned (`onEnable()`, WorldLoadEvent, PlayerJoinEvent).
+* The parameter `trackerUpdateInterval` specifies how often the NMS entity tracker sends packets to update the location of the flying block per tick.
+See [EntityTrackerEntry.java](https://github.com/SpigotMC/mc-dev/blob/master/net/minecraft/server/EntityTrackerEntry.java) of the mc-dev repository.
+(Important lines: [99](https://github.com/SpigotMC/mc-dev/blob/master/net/minecraft/server/EntityTrackerEntry.java?source=c#L98)).
+  * It does not influence the smoothness of flying blocks with velocities applied.
+Packets about velocity updates are broadcasted immediately after the onTick() method.
+However, the tracker still broadcasts packets about the location in the specified interval to prevent desyncs.
+  * When teleporting, the updating packet will be sent when the entity tracker triggers.
+(So, the maximum delay is the value of the tracker-update-interval)

+  Thus, choose a high tracker-update-interval (5-10) if your movement only relies on velocities, and choose a low one (1-2) if your movement heavily relies on fast location updates.

 Credits & Special Thanks
 --------------------------